mirego/MRGRoundButton/README.md

 # MRGRoundButton

-An highly customizable circle button.
+An highly customizable round button.

 ## Adding to your project